Valaa-Technologies/valaa-vault/DEVOPS.md

 > rules take precedence.

 > `valos-vault-1.5`: All packages which conform to ValOS specification
-> are called `Valaa packages`.
+> are called `ValOS packages`.
 These packages are inclusively
-> considered part of the `Valaa ecosystem`.
+> considered part of the `ValOS ecosystem`.

 The system is structured into a plethora of purpose-oriented vertical `domains` and into four content oriented horizontal `utility layers`.